• Skip to primary navigation

 Requirements to Sponsor

-As the sponsor, you must be a Canadian Citizen or Permanent Resident and meet the following general criteria:
+As the sponsor, you must be a Canadian Citizen or a Permanent Resident of Canada and meet the following general criteria:

 • you are at least 18 years old